ThatFruedDued/blooket-utility/README.md

 ## Factory / Always Get Mega Bot
 Always pull a Mega Bot after you answer a question correctly in Factory **if the Mega Bot has been unlocked.
 NOTE:** The Mega Bot is not unlocked right when the game starts.
 I believe you must collect a certain amount of money before it is unlocked and you can start using it, but I'm not sure what the criteria is for unlocking the Mega Bot.

+## Crypto Hack
+This category of hacks and cheats affects the Crypto Hack game mode on Blooket.

+## Crypto Hack / Passwords Always Correct
+Always successfully guess the correct password in Crypto Hack, no matter what you choose.